gkgaurav31/terminal-app-mcp-poc/README.md

 **Note:** Use with caution.
 This tool executes arbitrary shell commands on the server.

-## MCP Inspector Configuration
+## MCP Inspector & Claude Configuration

-To connect this server to the MCP Inspector or other MCP clients, use a configuration like the following:
+To connect this server to the MCP Inspector, Claude (Anthropic), or other MCP-compatible clients, use a configuration like the following:

 ```json
 {